 The Afikomen Project currently works with two local wild foods purveyors, James Armbruster and The Asheville Wild Foods Market.
 Armbruster sells wholesale to restaurants and the market sells retail to the general public through its tailgate outlet.

 Armbruster runs a buyers club similar to Community Supported Agriculture (CSA).
 Members place a standing order for a certain quantity of whatever is collected in a given category each week, e.g., 5# wild mushrooms and 5# wild greens.
 One week they might receive chickweed and chanterelles; another week, boletes and lambsquarter.
 The other wild food categories are flowers, fruit, nuts, seeds, and roots (see product list by type).

-The Afikomen Project has worked with Asheville Middle School, Hall Fletcher Elementary, and the Asheville YMCA (see photos on this page and here).
-We have been invited to work with Owen High School and the four other Asheville city elementaries, and we are seeking funding to expand to all five county high schools as well.
-Donations are tax-deductible.
+As of 2015, The Afikomen Project has worked with Asheville Middle School, Hall Fletcher Elementary, Carolina Day School, and the Asheville YMCA (see photos on this page and here).
+We have been invited to work with Owen High School and the four other Asheville city elementaries as well.